Email Strategy 18 min read

 The best B2B email sequences don't feel like automation.
 They feel like a thoughtful colleague following up at just the right moment.

-Published January 8, 2026 By the Beeving Team
+Published March 23, 2026 By the Beeving Team Updated February 1, 2026

 Single emails rarely close B2B deals.
 The average B2B purchase involves 6-10 decision makers and multiple touchpoints over weeks or months.
-Email sequences—automated series of messages triggered by specific actions or timeframes—are how modern B2B teams manage this complexity at scale.
+Email sequences (automated series of messages triggered by specific actions or timeframes) are how modern B2B teams manage this complexity at scale.

 This guide covers the principles behind effective B2B sequences and provides templates you can adapt for your business.

-The Anatomy of an Effective B2B Sequence
+The anatomy of an effective B2B sequence

 Before diving into specific templates, let's understand what makes sequences work.
 Every successful B2B email sequence shares these characteristics:

-Clear Objective
+Clear objective

 • Book a discovery call